Legal Studies Program

 Bachelor of Science in Legal Studies

-The Bachelor of Science in Legal Studies is "Approved" by the American Bar Association and is designed to furnish the necessary academic skills for entry level employment as paralegals with law firms, private enterprises, and governmental agencies.
+The Bachelor of Science in Legal Studies is designed to provide the foundation for law school and furnish the necessary academic skills for entry level employment as paralegals with law firms, private enterprises, and governmental agencies.
 Paralegals perform specifically delegated substantive legal work for which an attorney is responsible.
 Paralegals may not provide legal services directly to the public, except as permitted by law.
-Our program develops graduates with proven intellectual abilities and occupational competence in one of the fastest growing career fields-Paralegal.

 B.S.
 Degree for Major in Legal Studies; 124 semester hours are required.
 Students must take 45 semester hours of general education, 54 semester hours of major courses: legal specialty (27 required), political science, or law-related, and 25 semester hours of general electives.
 The Program Director is available to assist students to plan their course schedules.